RoboFTC/roboftc.github.io/robots/eclipse.md

 # Eclipse (Indubitables v1 Robot)

-This is the CAD for first robot from the FTC Team 20077, The Indubitables for the 2024-2025 FTC Robotics Season, Into The Deep, available as a .STEP file.
+This is the CAD for first robot from the FTC Team 20077, The Indubitables for the 2024-2025 FTC Robotics Season, Into The Deep, available as a Fusion Link.

 This robot is meant to give many new rookies and existing teams ideas this season, or seasons beyond, on some ideas you can create or replicate with your robot.